triamnetwork/triam-docs/docs/guides/concepts/operations.md

 For each operation, there is a matching result type.
 In the case of success, this result allows users to gather information about the effects of the operation.
 In the case of failure, it allows users to learn more about the error.

-Stellar Core queues results in the txhistory table for other components to derive data from.
-This txhistory table is used by the history module in Stellar Core for uploading the history into long-term storage.
+Triam Core queues results in the txhistory table for other components to derive data from.
+This txhistory table is used by the history module in Triam Core for uploading the history into long-term storage.
 It can also be used by external processes such as Horizon to gather the network history they need.

 ## Transactions involving multiple accounts

 Typically transactions only involve operations on a single account.
-For example, if account A wanted to send lumens to account B, only account A needs to authorize the transaction.
+For example, if account A wanted to send RIA to account B, only account A needs to authorize the transaction.

 It's possible, however, to compose a transaction that includes operations on multiple accounts.
 In this case, to authorize the operations, the transaction envelope must include signatures of every account in question.
 For example, you can make a transaction where accounts A and B both send to account C. This transaction would need authorization from both account A and B before it's submitted to the network.